A Complete Guide to Content Disarm and Reconstruction (CDR) Technology

 Have you ever heard of Content Disarm and Reconstruction, Content Disarm and Reconstruct, or CDR?
 If you have, you might recognize these are are all terms used for a technology that can eliminate all file-borne threats.
 Keep reading as we provide an overview of what CDR is, how it’s used, the history and evolution of the technology, its pros and cons, and how a new technology — referred to as Positive Selection technology — takes CDR to the next level in both security and user experience.

 What is Content Disarm and Reconstruction (CDR)?

 So, what is CDR?
-Content Disarm and Reconstruction (CDR) is a security technology that — depending on the type of CDR involved — flattens malicious files, removes active content, or cleanses malicious code from files.
+Content Disarm and Reconstruction (CDR) is a security technology that — depending on the type of CDR involved — flattens malicious files (CDR Type 1), removes active content from the file (CDR Type 2), or cleanses malicious code from files without impacting the usability of the file (CDR Type 3).

 Also known as file sanitization, CDR has multiple forms.
 In general, CDR does not need to rely on detection to prevent threats.
 Instead of relying on databases of known signatures, the technology assumes all files are malicious and scrutinizes all files that are outside of the approved firewall.